-State HSA contributions in 2023 will be distributed evenly over 24 pay periods for employees who are paid biweekly and over 12 pay periods for employees paid monthly.
+State HSA contributions in 2026 will be distributed over 12 pay periods for employees paid monthly.
+Employees on any other pay frequency will have it distributed evenly over 24 biweekly pay periods.

 The payroll center will determine the appropriate payment method for academic year or seasonal employees.